4dn-dcic/4dn-cloud-infra/docs/running_foursight_from_ec2.rst

 =======================

-For a direct, no-frills configuration that should permit quick access to running checks/ actions, consider using the template script below and following its assumptions.
+For a direct, no-frills configuration that should permit quick access to running checks/ actions, consider using the template script below and meeting its assumptions.

-Note the path to the local 4dn-cloud-infra repo must be filled in and the following environmental variables must be set correctly:
+Note the path to the local 4dn-cloud-infra repo must be filled in, and the following environmental variables must be set correctly:

 * ``MY_GIT_TOKEN``: GitHub PAT (see GitHub docs for details)